Skip to main content

 2) Create a page entry

 Cotomy works best when each page has its own entry file and endpoint.
-This keeps behavior local and avoids hidden cross-page coupling.
+This keeps lifecycle boundaries explicit and avoids hidden cross-page coupling.

 Example structure: